This story is based on a traditional Inuit tale, which talks about how important it is to choose well who accompanies you.

 Inauguration of the Madrid Book Fair 2014

-The Booksellers Guild of Madrid echoes in this article the tour that the Infanta Elena took through the Madrid Book Fair at its inauguration, a tour that stopped at bookstores and publishing houses to acquire various titles, among which is The Skeleton Woman
+The Booksellers Guild of Madrid echoes in this article the tour that the Infanta Elena took through the Madrid Book Fair at its inauguration, a tour where she stopped at bookstores and publishing houses to acquire various titles, among which is The Skeleton Woman .

 Ana C. Herreros